hankai17/test/README.md

-Tis is my stack of technology.
+This is my technology stack.
 There containing c/c++/c11/boost/go... linux_base and so on.
 I'll keep updating :)